How to Live a Happy Life: The Blue Zones Research

-Ever (or often) wonder how to live a happy life or an even happier life?
-There’s this awesome interview you need to listen to.
-Or at least read about.
-There really are science-backed ways to be happy that we can ALL learn from.
-Cheers to that!
+Ever (or always) wonder how to live a happy life or an even happier life?
+There’s this awesome interview you need to listen to, or at least read about.
+Check this out...

 Your happiness is important.

 This is your reminder that happiness isn’t a far-fetched dream.

 There are people all over the world who serve as examples of what’s possible.
 Thanks to extensive research, we can learn from the people who are living well into their 100s rooted in habits that contribute to their long-term happiness and good health.

 Award-winning journalist Dan Buettner has written the bestselling Blue Zones books on the science of happiness and longevity.
 His decades of research has contributed to a better understanding of the habits of people in these so-called Blue Zones, the home to the longest-lived, healthiest, happiest cultures.